Welcome to today's edition of the Rush 24-7 podcast.

 Now, secondly, the government finally getting control of the tobacco industry via the FDA.

-What is the government do to industries it gets control of?
+What does the government do to industries it gets control of?

 And the danger of running the tobacco industry into the ground is it's one of the greatest sources of tax revenue for the federal government and states.

-And if somehow the federal government destroys this business, and that tax revenue dries up, if they succeed in getting people to quit smoking, and Obama just did a little hit uh hit piece on it out there from the from the uh oval office or from the White House today.
+And if somehow the federal government destroys this business and that tax revenue dries up, if they succeed in getting people to quit smoking, and Obama just did a little hit piece on it out there from the Oval Office or from the White House today, if they succeed in this, which is what they publicly profess their interest is, is in getting as many people to quit as possible, you realize what's going to happen to tax revenue?

-You realize what's gonna happen to tax revenue, it's gonna plummet, and they're gonna have to make it up somewhere.
+It's going to plummet, and they're going to have to make it up somewhere.

-And then all of you who don't smoke, and all of you who are happy that this somehow is gonna improve the health circumstances in America are gonna be anteing up to make up the difference.
+And then all of you who don't smoke and all of you who are happy that this somehow is going to improve the health circumstances in America are going to be anteing up to make up the difference.

 So be careful what you wish for.